 This post contains links that, if you click on them and make a purchase, will earn me money.
 Regardless, I only recommend products or services that I believe will be good for my readers.
 Thanks for helping me continue to produce great content!

-This Tarragon Chicken Pot Pie recipe is the chicken pot pie of your dreams – the perfect way to use up leftover chicken.
+This Homemade Chicken Pot Pie with Tarragon recipe is the chicken pot pie of your dreams – the perfect way to use up leftover chicken.
 Chicken pot pie is the ultimate comfort food, but this recipe has a decidedly gourmet touch.
 You won’t believe how good it is!

 Whenever I say the words, “chicken pot pie”, I always think of a scene from an old sitcom, where a particularly abhorrent character sings a little song about “Chicken Pot, Chicken Pot, Chicken Pot Pie”.
 Unfortunately, his song is a total ear worm.
 So now, whenever I TRY to say, “Chicken Pot Pie” it invariably comes out in that repetitive little song.
 My apologies to all of you whom I have just re-infected with that ear worm, who watched the bit when it was on, long ago.
 For those of you who have not heard it before, you can google it if you want to, but, I wouldn’t.
 Stay here and focus on this WONDERFUL recipe instead.
 And for those of you who, when told NOT to do something, immediately go and do it: remember.
 You were warned.

 About The Crust for this Chicken Pot Pie: